nickmasster/codernitydb3/docs/speed.rst

 *Surprised?*
 ^^^^^^^^^^^^

 As you can see while Kyoto Cabinet is quite fast in most cases, it slowdowns **a lot** sometimes (do you know better setup that we should use?
 Contact us). ``autosync`` and ``autotran`` was disabled in Kyoto Cabinet.
-What's even more important in CodernityDB you can have more than one index (it affects performance though), so you don't have to copy your data all over single databases.
+What's even more important in codernitydb3 you can have more than one index (it affects performance though), so you don't have to copy your data all over single databases.

 There you will find statistics for that tests: